Webflow vs WordPress: Which Platform to Use to Build a Website in 2022

-Weblow is a newer platform but according to Weblow usage statistics, it is already used by 0.6% of all websites.
-And while it’s hard to predict which platform is going to be more popular in the future, it is fairly simple to pick the right platform when you know what are you looking for.
+Webflow is a newer platform but according to Weblow usage statistics, it is already used by 0.6% of all websites.
+And while it’s hard to predict which platform is going to be more popular in the future, it is fairly simple to pick the right platform when you know what you are looking for.

-By the end of this article, you should be able to make the right decision and pick the best platform for your needs.
+By the end of this post, you should be able to make the right decision and pick the best system for your needs.

 Webflow vs WordPress: An Overview

-But before we begin, please keep in mind that there is no perfect website builder out there.
-No matter which platform you choose, there will be always tradeoffs.
+Before we begin, please keep in mind that there is no perfect website builder out there.
+No matter which platform you choose, there will always be tradeoffs.
 Thus, our main task is to evaluate the strengths and weaknesses of both platforms and pick the right tool for the job.

 Cost